ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 I recommend that you designate a lead for any project that needs planning: a single person to be accountable for producing the technical specification and getting that specification through your approval workflow.

- at doesn t mean they re the only contributor.
+ at doesn t mean they're the only contributor.
 On the contrary, if other team members are available during the planning window and have helpful knowledge, they can and should contribute.

 Planning can be synchronous (i.e., everyone is in a room for the whole time period) or asynchronous.
 I recommend asynchronous planning as much of the work in planning will involve research (e.g., reading product documentation, reading code, prototyping/proof of concepting, evaluating tools and APIs, etc.) which can be done fine independently.